Rifts (role-playing game): Atlantis

 Cover of the first edition Rifts core rulebook, illustrated by Keith Parkinson, depicting a Splugorth slave barge.

 The lost continent of Atlantis appeared after the cataclysm that caused the rifts.
-According to some it rose from the sea, but more accurately it returned from an alternate dimension to which it had shifted to ages ago.
+It rose from the sea, returning from an alternate dimension to which it had shifted to ages ago.

 Now controlled by the Splugorth, a race of Supernatural Intelligences, Atlantis is a land ruled by magic and monsters.
 An inter-dimensional marketplace where any number of creatures, including humans, are bought and sold as slaves, and often serve as fodder in gladiatorial arenas.
 Enhanced by parasites or other magic, they are then pitted against one another or bizarre, monstrous creatures.

 The Splugorth are evil, trans-dimensional conquerors that are reminiscent of supernatural entities described in the works of H. P. Lovecraft.
 They are huge, tentacled monstrosities with a giant eye atop their massive, amorphous bodies.
 The Splugorth rule through the use of subject races enslaved by Bio-Wizardry, a form of mysticism that involves the use of parasites and symbiotes to enhance one's abilities.
 The Splugorth are also masters of Rune Magic (such as the creation of the fabled rune weapons), an offshoot of Bio-Wizardry.
 They are an evil power that spans many dimensions and are the sworn enemies of the True Atlanteans who have been banished from Atlantis.
 The Splugorth minions are a particular threat on the coast lines of adjacent North and South America, conducting slave raids against human and D-Bee settlements to feed the insatiable hunger of the Atlantean slave markets, and in some cases, the hunger (often literal) of Atlantis' extradimensional visitors.

 Australia

 A vast inland sea has flooded the centre of the continent leaving notable landmarks like Uluru completely submerged.
-With the return of magic to the land, the Aborigines have enjoyed resurgence and many practice Dreamtime magic.
+With the return of magic to the land, the Aborigines began using Dreamtime magic.
 The "civilized" world has devolved into often competing city-states, with Melbourne and Perth the most technologically advanced.
-In the "Northland" exist the races known as the Mokoloi and Shadow People.
+In the Northland exist the races known as the Mokoloi and Shadow People.
 Tikilik's children flood the land.

 The Oceans

-Deep within the Mariana Trench, a massive, evil Alien Intelligence known as the Lord of the Deep (sometimes mistakenly believed by survivors of its rampages on Rifts Earth to be the Kraken or Leviathan) slowly grows ever larger in size and may someday try to devour every living thing on the planet.
-It is opposed by the Whale Singers, rebellious creations of the monster, and the descendants of the United States Navy, now called the "New Navy".
-Other forces above and below the waves include a floating city known as Tritonia, pirates including the ruthless aliens known as the "Horune", monsters, dolphins/orca/whales, and extradimensional invaders.
+Deep within the Mariana Trench, an alien intelligence known as the Lord of the Deep gradually grows in size, intending to devour every living thing on Earth.
+It is opposed by the Whale Singers, rebellious creations of the monster, and the descendants of the United States Navy, now called the New Navy.
+Other forces above and below the waves include a floating city known as Tritonia, pirates including the ruthless aliens known as the Horune, monsters, dolphins/orca/whales, and extradimensional invaders.